-The guy laughs into her light brown hair with light red highlights that practically blend in, “We both know that you wouldn’t want to avoid numbers forever.
+The guy laughs into her light brown hair with light red highlights that practically blend in, “We both know that you wouldn’t want to avoid math forever.
 You love them.”
-He puts stress onto the words ‘forever’ and ‘love’, hinting at sarcasm.
+He puts stress on the words ‘forever’ and ‘love’, hinting at sarcasm.

 She gives him a quick kiss on the lips, “Hayden, you obviously know me so well.
 Ready to go?”
-He walks towards the double doors with Misty following, holding onto his hand.
+He walks towards the double doors as Misty follows him, holding onto his hand.
 When they reach the school parking lot, he walks her to his Nissan GT-R. Before opening the door, he glances around.
 He loosens up and he opens the car door to his car, letting her in.

 “What are our plans for tonight?”
 He asks while pulling out of the school parking lot.

 “My little brother wants to see you.
 I have to work on my homework because my best friend is coming over tonight.
 You can hang out with Jake until then.
 I really want you to meet her.
 I hope you like her.”